will-langdale/matchbox/README.md

 * Entity creation
 * Persisting the process
 * Adding to the existing service
+* Adding linker methodologies

 Let's break these down one by one.
-In our example we have a dataset of Data Hub statistics, `data.data_hub_statistics`, that we wll eventually want to bring into the service.
+In our example we have a dataset of Data Hub statistics, `data.data_hub_statistics`, that we will eventually want to bring into the service.

 ### Installation